-Our Audit Committee consists of John Kyees, Gary Lewis, and Rick Doody, with Mr. Kyees serving as Chair.
+Our Audit Committee consists of John Kyees, Andrea Hyde, and Rick Doody, with Mr. Kyees serving as Chair.
 Our Board of Directors has determined that Messrs.
-Kyees, Lewis, and Doody meet the definition of "independent director" under the listing standards of Nasdaq and SEC rules and regulations.
-Mr. Beargie serves as a Trustee of the Founder Family Trusts,2 and may be deemed to be affiliated with the Company.
-Accordingly, Mr. Beargie does not satisfy the independence requirements for audit committee service.
-Mr. Beargie served on the Audit Committee through November 4, 2022, as a non-independent director under the Nasdaq rules that permitted the Company to phase-in our compliance with the independence requirements for our Audit Committee within one year of the Company's listing date.
+Kyees and Doody and Ms. Hyde meet the definition of "independent director" under the listing standards of Nasdaq and SEC rules and regulations.
+Mr. Lewis served on the Audit Committee until November 29, 2023.